-In Theorem 1 of this paper we show the following necessity result: for a given triangular array of random variables taking values in a general Polish space and a fixed growth rate whose upper asymptotic density is less than one, if the empirical distributions converge for all sub-arrays with the given growth rate, then the triangular array of random variables is asymptotically independent.
+random variables is asymptotically independent.
 Thus we have a single condition on a triangular array, asymptotic independence, that is necessary for the law of large numbers with respect to empirical distributions to hold for all sub-arrays with the given growth rate.

-Theorem 1 goes significantly beyond an earlier result4, Proposition 9.4 of [20], by giving a necessity result for a fixed growth rate (even for the case with zero asymptotic density) of random variables taking values in a general Polish space, instead of all sub-arrays of real-valued random variables with positive lower asymptotic density.
+Theorem 1 goes significantly beyond an earlier result5, Proposition 9.4 of [23], by giving a necessity result for a fixed growth rate (even for the case with zero asymptotic density) of random variables taking values in a general Polish space, instead of all sub-arrays of real-valued random variables with positive lower asymptotic density.
 We also extend the sufficiency from the real case to the general case-if a triangular array of random variables taking values in a general Polish space is asymptotically independent, then the empirical distributions converge for every sub-array with positive lower asymptotic density.
-It follows as a corollary that a triangular array of random variables is asymptotically independent if and only if the empirical distributions converge for any sub-arrays with a given growth rate whose upper and lower asymptotic densities are in (0, 1).
+It follows as a corollary that a triangular array of random variables is asymptotically independent if and only if the empirical distributions converge for any sub-arrays with a given growth rate whose upper and lower asymptotic densities are in (0,1).
 Thus, we know that for a fixed number q with 0 < q < 1, the condition of asymptotic independence for a triangular array of random variables is both necessary and sufficient for the convergence of the empirical distributions for all sub-arrays with asymptotic density q.
-Intuitively, the necessity part means that if the risks for a large underlying population are not approximately independent, then one can form a firm with a fraction q of the population so that the firm cannot balance its budget approximately by charging the expected losses to the sub-population.
+Intuitively, the necessity part means that if the risks for a large underlying population are not approximately independent, then one can form a firm with a sufficient number of $customers^6$ so that the firm cannot balance its budget approximately by charging the expected losses to the sub-population.